azavea/geowave-geomesa-comparative-analysis/docs/report.md

 ##### Synthesized Tracks

 We tested against a dataset supplied by a third party that that contain a total of 6.34 million synthesized tracks.
-This set of tracks has a median length of 29.8 km, a mean length of 38.82 km and each track contains an average of 491.45 points.
+This set of tracks had a median length of 29.8 km, a mean length of 38.82 km and each track contains an average of 491.45 points.
-There is approx. 35.88 GB of data compressed and stored as around 730 avro encoded files.
+There was approximately 35.88 GB of data compressed and stored as 729 Apache Avro encoded files.
-The tracks are generated through a statistical process using Global Open Street Map data and Global Landscan data as inputs.
+The tracks were generated through a statistical process using Global Open Street Map data and Global Landscan data as inputs.
 The dataset is available at `s3://geotrellis-sample-datasets/generated-tracks/`

 Here is a view of the data for a specific time slice of the data, as shown in GeoServer: